コンテンツにスキップ

 Pino Forastiere

-Composer, guitarist.
-Studied classical music (6-string/10-string) at the Santa Cecilia Conservatory in Rome, and later expanded into contemporary and rock music.
-His genre-defying composition and performance skills continue to be loved by guitarists and musicians around the world, and he regularly performs at concerts and festivals in Europe, the United States, and Canada.
+Composer and guitarist.
+He studied classical music (6-string/10-string) at the Santa Cecilia Conservatory in Rome, and then expanded his field to contemporary and rock.
+His genre-crossing compositions and performance techniques continue to be loved by guitarists and musicians around the world, and he regularly performs at concerts and festivals in Europe, the United States, and Canada.

 Related articles